craigtaverner/neo4j-proc-api/README.md

 to make the plugin jar.
 Copy the jar from target/ to the neo4j/plugins folder and restart neo4j.
 Your procedures should be there, try `CALL dbms.procedures` to see them, or try run them.

+== Neo4j Version Dependencies

+Note that writing a custom API means that you might find yourself accessing lower level unsupported Neo4j APIs.
+This also means that your project will need to be updated for each release of Neo4j.
+There is no guarantee of any backwards support of the internal APIs that you use.

+Only write your own API based on unsupported APIs if you really have a string need for it or are dealing with some specific limitation of the current supported APIs.